Requirements

 AP Credit for Majors and Minors

-For a score of 4 or 5, students will receive three credits (one course) and be excused from taking ARTH-101 and ARTH-102.
-Students with AP credit in Art History would be required to take an additional nine courses to complete the major, or an additional five courses to complete the minor.
-Only in unusual circumstances and with the approval of the department may an Art History major or minor with AP credit be permitted to take ARTH-101 or 102 for credit toward the major or minor.
-AP credit in Art History will not fulfill the core Humanities: Art, Literature and Culture (HALC) requirement.
+For a score of 4 or 5, students will receive three credits (one course) and be excused from taking one distribution course.
+Students with AP credit in Art History are to take an additional nine courses to complete the major, or an additional five courses to complete the minor.
+This credit does not apply to the non-Europe/U.S. requirements for distribution courses.
+Note that AP credit in Art History will not fulfill the core Humanities: Art, Literature and Culture (HALC) requirement.